acnolan/Academy-Award-Predictions/readme.md

 - Collect data from web search like google or bing
 - Collect data from other social media (Reddit?)
 - Train models for different categories instead of general
+- Try out a neural net or some deep learning
+- Fix overfitting on some models

 ## References